rightbear/odin_template/README.md

 1. Choose "odin_template" in "Repository template" field, when creating new repository in Github.

 2. Open the folder of repository.
 If `package.json` is already in the folder, download all npm packages in `package.json` directly.
-You should navigate to the path of folder containing package.json before the downloading.
+You should navigate to the path of folder containing `package.json` before the downloading.

 ```
 $ npm install
 ```

+3. After the downloading is finished, remember to change the content of 'name' field and 'description' field in `package.json`.
+Also change the content of 'name' field in `package-lock.json`.
+You should modify the above content based on the details of your new repository.

-3. After the downloading is finished, you can direcly use the following commands in your project.
+4. After the downloading is finished, you can direcly use the following commands in your project.

 ```
 $ npm run dev
 $ npm run build
+$ npm run test
 $ npx eslint .
 $ npx prettier . --check
 $ npx prettier . --write
 ```

 ## Run JavaScript Files Process

 1. If you only want to use `node` to run a single JavaScript file and your main Node.js application file is `main.js`, you can call it by typing the following command.

 ```
 $ node main.js
 ```

 2. You can also embed this information into your JavaScript file with a "shebang" line.
 The "shebang" is the first line in the file, and tells the OS which interpreter to use for running the script.

 ```
 #!/usr/bin/node